Camilla82/SQL-Murder-Mystery/README.md

 ## My solution

+### Murder report

-Considering the info I have been given ("crime was a ​murder​ that occurred sometime on ​Jan.15, 2018​ and that it took place in ​SQL City), I will start by interrogating the database about the murder report:
+Considering the information I have been given by the challenge (*crime was a ​murder​ that occurred sometime on ​Jan.15, 2018​ and that it took place in ​SQL City* ), I will start by interrogating the database about the **murder report**:

 ``` sql
 SELECT *